Aviv-public/Aviv-Web-Technical-Test/README.md

 - `area`: area, integer, square meters;
 - `room_count`: number of rooms, integer.

 It is possible that some properties might not be exposed as expected by the `listingapi` API, and that some of those might require to be extracted.
-Beware of some of the 1 room apartments called « Studio »
+Beware of the 1-room apartments called « Studio ».

 ### 1.4 - Data structure in database

 Once listings are extracted, following above specification, they must be stored in a database, in one or multiple tables.
 The existing code implementation stores listings in a `listings` table.
 As told before, you can adjust data modeling if needed.

-In addition to their properties, we also want to model the evolution of listings accross time.
+In addition to their properties, we also want to model the evolution of listings across time.
 Concretely, we want to know:
 - when the listing was put online (or at least when it was seen for the first time)
 - when the listing was removed (or when we saw it for the last time)
 - the full price history